Wapsie Valley romps in Class A first round

 Knight and Schmit nodded along as he spoke.
 Saint Ansgar (5-4) ran for 2,742 yards, a 342.75 average, and scored 39 of its 44 touchdowns via the run through its regular season.

-Cue Friday, where the Saints ran 44 times for 175 yards, and gained just 211 yards of offense.
+Cue Friday, where the Saints ran 44 times for 175 yards and gained just 211 of offense.

 “I think we only allowed them across the 50 twice, and one was because of an interception,” Harter noted.